 Get your license key to evaluate all the benefits of Nemesida WAF in 14 days for free.

-Nemesida WAF is available as installation distributions for Linux (Debian, Ubuntu, CentOS) and FreeBSD OS, in the form of Docker image and virtual disk for KVM/VMware/VirtualBox and Yandex VM.
+Nemesida WAF is available as installation distributions for Linux (Debian, Ubuntu, CentOS) and FreeBSD OS, also in the form of Docker image.

 🔗 Licensing model